SamuelKos/simple-editor/README.md

-# Simple PYthon Development Editor
+# simple-editor
-GUI-editor for Python.
+GUI-editor for Python development
 Tested to work with Debian Buster and Bullseye.
 It is meant to be used from Python console rather than standalone.